ovh/depc/docs/guides/queries.rst

 an **operation** or an **aggregation**.

 You have to indicate your methods for each labels in your **configuration**.
-The following example is directly taken from the :ref:`quickstart <quickstart>` :
+The following example is directly taken from the :ref:`tutorial <tutorial>` :

 .. code:: json